vitoriaselista/Project-cloner-JIRA/ReadMe.md

 This script is intended for **administrative** use and requires appropriate permissions to clone projects and modify schemes.

 Ensure that you have valid backup mechanisms in place before executing this script, as it performs irreversible changes to your Jira Software instance.

+!
+Permission schemes are not available in free plans, if you have a free plan, you will need to edit this variable inside the clone_projects.py, one easy is way to do this is just adding a # in front of the variable in line 105, then run the code normally.

 ## License